27 May, 2020

 The amendment now allows carrying out public works within the 100 m prohibited zone.

 If an MNC operates a single-brand retail chain, the product must also be sold under the same brand name globally.
 The MNC must also source 30 per cent of its purchases for the business from India.
-Now this rules are slightly relaxed to allow an MNC to set off any local sourcing for its global business, against this 30 per cent quota.
+Now these rules are slightly relaxed to allow an MNC to set off any local sourcing for its global business, against this 30 per cent quota.

 As per the Emigration Act, 1983, certain categories of Indian passport holders require obtaining an ‘Emigration Clearance’ for going to certain countries.

 Emigration, as per the Act, means the leaving of India by any Indian citizen with the intent of taking up employment in certain foreign countries.
-Persons who don’t have a minimum educational qualification of 10th standard (SSC, Matriculation) will come under ECR category.
+Persons who don’t have a minimum educational qualification of 10th standard (SSC, Matriculation) will come under the ECR category.
 The idea behind the ‘ECR’ is to ensure the safety of uneducated and unskilled Indian citizens, from the most deprived socio-economic strata, against prevailing legal conditions in certain foreign countries.

 Types of passports issued in India